 About 50% of all U.S. citizens have at least one of the three crucial risk factors for heart disease and stroke: high cholesterol, high blood pressure, or smoking.
 Sadly, both heart disease and stroke are among the five leading causes of death in the U.S.

 Nevertheless, small but gradual lifestyle changes can have a significant impact in preventing heart disease and even in keeping it from worsening.
 Even for people who already have heart disease or are at risk of developing one, for people who already take prescribed meds like Atorvastatin Calcium to decrease the number of fatty substances, cholesterol, and triglycerides in their blood, implementing a few healthy lifestyle changes can help them prevent more severe complications like heart attacks, chest pain, and strokes.
+When talking about SCD and what is an SCD, it is essential to first understand that SCD stands for sudden cardiac death.
+It is a condition where the heart suddenly stops beating, leading to death within minutes.
+SCD is usually caused by a problem with the electrical system of the heart, and it occurs unexpectedly without any warning signs or symptoms.

 So, while you certainly can’t change some risk factors like age, gender, ethnicity, and family history, there are particular things that you can do to help reduce the risk of these severe conditions and live a long and healthy life.
 This article will go through the top four healthy lifestyle changes that can help you lower your risk of experiencing heart disease and stroke: